A Storytelling Adventure

 Health & Safety

-Zodiacs are not recommended for people with back or neck problems, pregnant women, children under 5 years old.
+Zodiacs are not recommended for people with back or neck concerns, pregnant women and children under 5 years old.
 Haida Style will do its best to ensure comfort and safety upon any change in weather conditions.
+If you are unsure whether a trip will be right for you, please get in touch with us!